ORLANDO (adapted from the original by Virginia Woolf)

 The unknown skater came to a standstill.

-ORLANDO AND THE CHORUS:
+ORLANDO AND THE CHORUS: ALL

 SHE WAS A WOMAN.